 Nutrition (2 tbsp): 170 calories, 19 g fat (3.5 g saturated), 160 mg sodium, 1 g carb, 0 g fiber, 0 g sugar, 1 g protein

-Marie's Creamy Garlic takes the throne for the worst salad dressing on this list.
-It's got 80 more calories, far more fat and sodium, and a longer list of ingredients than chocolate syrup.
+Marie's Creamy Garlic takes the throne for the worst bottle on this list.
+Out of all the salad dressing brands we ranked, it's got 80 more calories, far more fat and sodium, and a longer list of ingredients than chocolate syrup.
 Its one redeeming factor?
 It has far less sugar than chocolate syrup and many other dressings on this list.
 But that's not a reason to reach for it.
 Stick to simple olive oil and vinegar with a little salt and pepper.
-And now that you know what to do while crunching into your own homemade salads, find out the 20 Worst Restaurant Salads in America that you should avoid!